dbt-labs/dbt-utils/README.md

 ```

 #### not_constant ([source](macros/generic_tests/not_constant.sql))
-Asserts if a column does not have the same value in all rows.
+Asserts that a column does not have the same value in all rows.

 **Usage:**
 ```yaml